stelcodes/nuzzle/README.md

 ### Special Keys in Webpage Maps
 - `:markdown`: A path to an associated Markdown file.
-- `:tags`: A vector of keywords where each keyword is a tag name.
+- `:tags`: A set of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this webpage is a draft or not.
 - `:rss?`: A boolean indicating whether the webpage should be included in the optional RSS feed.